Polish constitutional crisis: 2017 Supreme Court crisis

 In 2017 the Sejm and Senate passed a law mandating retirement for all judges aged over 70, unless given an exemption by the Minister of Justice.
 Following widespread protests this law was vetoed by Duda.
 A revised bill, mandating retirement at aged 65 was eventually passed and signed by Duda, giving significant control to the government over judges and their livelihoods.

-In December 2017 the European Commission warned that "over a period of two years the Polish authorities have adopted more than 13 laws affecting the entire structure of the justice system in Poland", stating that "Article 7(1) of the Treaty on European Union provides for the Council, acting by a majority of four fifths of its members, to determine that there is a clear risk of a serious breach by a Member State of the common values referred to in Article 2 of the Treaty...
+In December 2017 the European Commission warned that "over a period of two years the Polish authorities have adopted more than 13 laws affecting the entire structure of the justice system in Poland", stating that "Article 7(1) of the Treaty on European Union provides for the Council, acting by a majority of four fifths of its members, to determine that there is a clear risk of a serious breach by a Member State of the common values referred to in Article 2 of the Treaty ...
 The Commission can trigger this process by a reasoned proposal."
-In December 2018, a new law was signed by Duda, reinstating all judges who had been removed from their posts by the 2017 law — despite this, concerns in the European Union remained.
+In December 2018, a new law was signed by Duda, reinstating all judges who had been removed from their posts by the 2017 law; despite this, concerns in the European Union remained.
 In April 2020, the ECJ ruled that Poland had still "failed to fulfil its obligations" under the Treaties of the European Union.

 Deforestation

-Białowieża Forest, an ancient woodland and World Heritage Site, has been subjected to large-scaling logging since 2017.
-190,000 cubic metres (160,000-180,000 trees) of wood were felled in 2017 alone.
+Białowieża Forest, an ancient woodland and World Heritage Site, has been subjected to large-scale logging since 2017.
+190,000 cubic metres (160,000–180,000 trees) of wood were felled in 2017 alone.
 The European Commission sued Poland at the European Court of Justice, which ruled that logging must be immediately halted as Poland had failed to fulfil its obligations under the Habitats Directive and the Birds Directive, and threatened to fine the Polish state.
 UNESCO also requested that the Polish government halt logging in the area.
 Despite this, the Polish government has continued to allow logging in Białowieża Forest, although at "lower intensity" according to Greenpeace Poland, under the pretext of a bark beetle infestation, a pretext which has been twice rejected by the ECJ.
 However, several years later it turns out that the bark beetle infestation got out of control, causing many more trees to die than would have been necessary, if the infestation had been controlled, by removing all infested and dead trees.
 Additionally, bordering private forests were lost to the infestation.
 The owners sued the government for not containing the infestation in time, claiming that the damage could have been prevented, had the expertise of their rangers and forest officials not been overruled by activists and foreign political entities.